Support our work at Saturday School

 SAT/ACT Test Prep Instructors

-Saturday School currently offers SAT/ACT Test Preparation at three of our center locations:
+Saturday School currently offers SAT/ACT Test Preparation at four of our center locations:

-We value the work of our volunteers in helping to support our staff and the overall mission at Saturday School – to increase the academic success of our students and encourage them to feel proud and confident as learners.
+We value the work of our volunteers in helping to support our staff and the overall mission at Saturday School.
+Volunteers play a vital role in increasing the academic success of our students and in encouraging them to feel proud and confident as learners.